linaagh98/Saudi-Dialect-GPT/README.md

 ![ModelResponses](ModelResponses.png)

 We also used an LLM model as a judge for our model's output.
-We gave the model's responses shown earlier to ChatGPT4 and asked it to evaluate them
+We gave the model's four responses shown earlier to ChatGPT4 and asked it to evaluate them.
+It evaluated the model responses on the following criteria: (Relevance, Coherence, Dialect Authenticity, Informativeness, Generation Quality) and gave a score from 0-5 on each of them.
+It gave each response the following scores respectively (9/25, 13/25, 13/25, 14/25)، which sums up to an overall quality of 49%.

 ## Failure modes
 Some failure modes our model showed were producing sentences out of context.
-The image below shows that the model produced some sentences related to the input, but then started producing sentences about different topic.
+The image below shows that the model produced some sentences related to the input, but then started producing sentences about a different topic.

 ![ModelResponses](ModelResponses.png)